mists-aside/nestjs-metrics/README.md

 ### Registering Metrics Controller

-> used currently by Prometheus only
+> The Metrics controller used currently by Prometheus only

 ```javascript
 import { Module } from "@nestjs/common";